 Social tax

-Social tax includes contributions to pension insurance, health insurance, work accident insurance and unemployment insurance.
-Contributions are usually shared between employer and employee and are calculated as a percentage of wages.
+Social tax: includes pension insurance, health insurance, work accident and unemployment insurance.
+Contributions are usually shared by the employer and employee and contributions are as a rule paid as a percentage of wages.

-The standard VAT rate in European countries is often between 19% and 25%.
-In Croatia, as in other countries, there may be reduced VAT rates for certain categories of goods and services, such as food, medical products and educational services.
+Standard VAT rates vary in European countries from 19% to 25%.
+At the same time, similar to other countries, Croatia may provide reduced VAT rates for particular categories of goods and services, such as food, medical products, and educational services.

 Taxes in Cyprus 2024

-Taxation in Cyprus in 2024 is a unique system that combines attractive rates for investors and entrepreneurs with strict but fair tax compliance requirements.
-In this article, we look at key aspects of taxation in Cyprus, including corporate income tax, personal income tax, social tax rate and VAT.
+The system of taxation in Cyprus in 2024 is special because it combines attractive rates for investors and entrepreneurs with rigid but fair tax compliance requirements.
+In this article we look at key aspects of taxation in Cyprus including corporate income tax, personal income tax, social tax rate and VAT.

 Corporate income tax

-Cyprus has a corporate income tax rate of 12.5%, which is one of the lowest rates in the European Union.
-This rate applies to a company’s net profits, making Cyprus an attractive place to do business, especially for international companies seeking to maximise their profitability.
-It is important to note that special tax exemptions may apply for certain types of income such as dividends, interest and income from intellectual property rights.
+Cyprus charges corporate income tax at the current rate of 12.5%, considered one of the lowest within the European Union.
+It is charged on the net profit of the company, which, in fact, makes Cyprus a very attractive country to do business in, especially for international companies with aims to maximize profitability.
+It is important to note that certain types of income may be subject to specific tax exemptions, including dividends, interest, and proceeds from intellectual property rights.

 Social tax rate

-Social insurance in Cyprus is compulsory and covers a wide range of social guarantees, including pensions, unemployment benefits and health insurance.
-In 2024, the total social tax rate is around 20.5% of wages, with the employer’s share being around 8.3%, the employee’s share around 8.3% and the remainder being covered by state social insurance.
+Social insurance in Cyprus is compulsory and comprises a wide range of social securities, such as pension, unemployment benefit, and health insurance.
+Throughout 2024, the total social tax rate equals about 20.5% of wages, out of which the employer’s share is approximately 8.3%, the employee’s share approximately 8.3%, and the difference covered by state social insurance.

 VAT

-Cyprus’ tax system remains one of the most attractive in the European Union due to its low corporate tax rates, favourable conditions for individuals and companies, as well as reasonable levels of VAT and social contributions.
-These factors make Cyprus an attractive destination for international business and investment, as well as for those seeking favourable working and living conditions.
+The Cyprus tax system remains one of the most attractive in the European Union, considering its low corporate tax rates, favorable conditions for individuals and companies, and reasonable levels of VAT and social contributions.
+For this reason, the country can be of wide interest not only for international business and investments but also for people who seek favorable conditions of work and living.

 Taxes in Czech Republic 2024

-Taxation in the Czech Republic in 2024 continues to maintain a balanced approach between stimulating economic growth and providing the necessary revenues to the state budget.
-In this article, we look at key aspects of taxation in the Czech Republic, including income tax rates, personal income tax, social tax and VAT, using business language and focusing on the changes coming into force in 2024.
+Taxation in the Czech Republic in 2024 continues to show very relative balance in stimulating economic growth and providing the necessary revenues to the state budget.
+In this article, we look at the most current aspects related to Czech Republic taxation, covering areas such as income tax rates, personal income tax, social tax, and VAT, in language relevant to businesses in regard to changes coming into force during 2024.

 Corporate income tax

-The corporate income tax rate in the Czech Republic remains relatively stable at 19%.
-This rate applies to a company’s net profit after deducting all allowable expenses and depreciation.
-The Czech Republic offers a number of tax incentives for certain types of businesses, including start-ups and research and development companies, emphasising the country’s commitment to foster innovation and technological development.
+The rate of tax for companies in the Czech Republic also stabilized at 19% of the net profit earned after deducting all allowable expenses and depreciation.
+The Czech Republic has a host of tax incentives on types of businesses, including start-ups and companies with research and development activities, underlining the country’s commitment to fostering innovation and technological development.

-In 2024, personal income tax in the Czech Republic continues to operate on a progressive scale, where tax rates increase depending on the level of income.
-The rates range from 15% to 23% for the highest incomes.
-This change is aimed at ensuring greater social justice and increasing state budget revenues to finance public needs.
+In 2024, income tax in the Czech Republic is still progressive, meaning as the level of income increases, so does the rate of taxation.
+The rates range from a minimum of 15 percent to a maximum of 23 percent for the highest incomes.
+The change will have the aim of increasing social justice and state budget revenues in order to finance public needs.

 Social tax rate

-Social tax in the Czech Republic covers unemployment insurance, pension insurance and health insurance.
-In total, the social tax rate for employers is about 34%, while employees contribute about 11% of their earnings.
-These contributions are a key element of social protection of citizens and financing of social programmes.
+Social tax in the Czech Republic covers unemployment insurance, pension insurance, and health insurance.
+In total, it represents about 34% paid by employers and about 11% contributed by employees from their earnings.
+Such payments are considered one of the main ways of providing social protection for citizens and financing social programs.

 VAT

-Value Added Tax (VAT) rates in the Czech Republic in 2024 remain varied to take into account different types of goods and services.
-The main VAT rate is 21%, which applies to most goods and services.
-There are also reduced VAT rates of 15% and 10%, which apply to certain categories of goods and services such as food, books and medical products.
-This differentiation of VAT rates emphasises the government’s desire to maintain the affordability of basic goods and services.
+Value Added Tax rates in the Czech Republic will still, in 2024, be divided regarding the type of goods and services.
+There is a standard VAT rate of 21% to which most goods and services are subjected.
+The reduced VAT rates are 15% and 10%, considering the kind of goods and services, such as food, books, and medical products.
+This division of VAT rates underlines the government’s policy to keep the prices of basic products and services low.

 Taxes in Denmark 2024